Missing covariate imputation

 The posterior means and standard deviations are presented in the table below.
 Note that the data set is quite small (25 observations where 9 are missing), and so the differing result should not be interpreted too seriously.

-me_adjusted naive inla_mcmc
+me_adjusted

 mean lower upper mean lower upper mean lower upper